1

 What does a trust assistant do?

-A trust assistant supports trust officers by preparing legal documents, managing trust accounts, and ensuring compliance with regulations.
+A trust assistant supports trust officers by preparing legal documents, managing trust accounts, and ensuring compliance with relevant laws.
 They often handle administrative tasks, maintain records, and use trust management software to assist in the administration of trusts.
 Strong organizational skills and knowledge of estate planning are important for this role.

 What are the key skills and qualifications needed to thrive as a Trust Assistant, and why are they important?